Magazine Beach: 20th century

 In the 1890s, public bathing became popular in the United States.
 In 1894, the City of Cambridge took the land by eminent domain and began converting it to a park.
 Under the direction of the Olmsted Brothers, marshland was filled in, Captain's Island thus becoming part of the mainland, and the waterfront was graded down to a beach.
-The old powerderhouse was converted to a bathhouse, involving considerable changes to the building.
+The old powderhouse was converted to a bathhouse, involving considerable changes to the building.
 In 1918, the city spent (about $ in current dollars) to renovate the converted powderhouse.
 From the late 1800s to the mid-1900s, Cambridgeport was a factory area, and the beach was popular with workers (many being immigrants) who lived there.

 In 1912, the Riverside Boat Club built its new boathouse upriver of the area on what were then mud flats but is now part of Magazine Beach Park.

 in 1921 the land was conveyed to the Massachusetts District Commission, which in 1949 banned swimming in the Charles River.
 In 1954, the Commission renovated the old powderhouse into a garage and office, which gradually fell into disuse.

 The Inner Belt six-lane limited-access highway was planned to pass directly through the area, obliterating Magazine Beach, but the project was canceled in 1971 after intense protests.